Satisfactory Academic Progress

 Remedial Course Work: Students who have been accepted into a degree-seeking program and are required to take remedial course work, as determined by placement testing, are limited to 30 semester hours of remedial coursework.
 These classes are calculated as hours attempted and extend the 150% time frame by the number of credit hours earned in each remedial course.

-Transfer Credit: Any transfer credits which apply to the student's current program of study will count towards hours attempted and completed.
+Transfer Credit: All transfer credits will count towards hours attempted and completed.

 Repeat Courses: Courses may be repeated by students.
 When a course is repeated, the most recent final grade will be used to determine eligibility.
 The prior grade is no longer calculated into GPA, but the previous hours attempted will count toward hours attempted when reviewing completion rate and maximum time frame.

-Graduates: Students who graduate from an associate or diploma program and desire to return to pursue another degree will assume a new maximum time frame.
-Any hours from completed programs accepted as credit for the new program will be calculated toward hours attempted and earned.
+Graduates: Students who graduate from an associate or diploma program and desire to return to pursue another degree will continue with their current maximum time frame.
+Any hours from previously completed programs will be calculated toward hours attempted and earned in the new program.

 Changing Majors: Changing majors may affect his/her SAP and eligibility for financial aid.
-Students who change majors will assume the new time limit for that major.
 Hours attempted in any previous major(s) that are not completed will count toward the number of hours attempted in the new major.

 Other Information Regarding SAP